This is a comprehensive guide to the towns, coastal and inland areas, and other places of interest in Canterbury.

 The 1867 Lyttelton rail tunnel cut through the hills, which were a major barrier between city and port.
 The older Bridle Path crosses the hills between Lyttelton and Heathcote.
 The road over Evans Pass from Sumner to Lyttelton was completed in 1857, and carried all traffic between the city and its port until the road tunnel was opened in 1964.

-The Summit Road, which follows the crest of the Port Hills from Evans Pass to Gebbies Pass, was built during the 1930s on the initiative of H. G. Ell.
+The Summit Road, which followed the crest of the Port Hills from Evans Pass to Gebbies Pass, was built during the 1930s on the initiative of H. G. Ell.
 Along its route are quaint rest houses: The Sign of the Takahe, The Sign of the Bellbird and The Sign of the Kiwi.
-Large areas of the hills are now publicly owned, but sheep farming continues.
+Large areas of the hills are publicly owned, but sheep farming continues.

 When the Canterbury Association settlers arrived at Lyttelton in 1850, the road to Christchurch via Sumner had not been completed.
 They had to carry their worldly goods up the steep bridle track, which led over the saddle to the Heathcote Valley.
 It is now a well-used public walkway, with memorials and seats to mark its significance.